cronica-it/preview/website/blog/2023-hancu-mesaj-free-unix-rose93/index.md

 Research Laboratory, Tokyo, Japan.

-It is my pleasure to address the Romanian Open Systems Conference and Exhibition, ROSE'93.
+It is my pleasure to address the Romanian Open Systems Conference and Exhibition, ROSE '93.
 I would like first of all to thank the presenter of my message, Professor Mircea Bodea, and the organizers, especially Alexandru Rotaru, the Chaiman of GURU, for inviting me to contribute this address as the initiator and coordinator of FREE UNIX FOR ROMANIA.